NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 }

 int StaticBuffer::getBufferNum(int blockNum) {
-  // Check if blockNum is valid (non zero and less than number of disk blocks)
+  // Check if blockNum is valid (between zero and DISK_BLOCKS)
   // and return E_OUTOFBOUND if not valid.

   // find and return the bufferIndex which corresponds to blockNum (check metainfo)